-These multilayer coatings are designed to capture, focus and reflect X-ray photons from deep space back on to a detectors inside of the telescope to form an image.
-The optic coatings are called “multilayers” because they consist of very thin (sometimes only a couple of angstroms) alternating layers of different materials.
+Much like a lens for visible light, a multilayer X-ray optic is designed to capture, focus and reflect X-ray photons from deep space back to a detector inside a telescope.
+If these detectors are arranged into a grid and opened up to space to gather photons, eventually an image will form.
+The optics are called “multilayers” because they are coated with very thin (sometimes only a couple of angstroms) alternating layers of different materials.

 Multilayer Fabrication Software: This is a very old screenshot, but the gray window is for production runs, the blue window is for manually controlling chamber hardware, and the yellow window displays the state of the chamber.

-Other odd jobs I’ve done at the CFA include:
+Other odd jobs I’ve done at Harvard-CfA include:

-Ultimately the end result has been the creation of a robust and easy to use platform that makes the daunting task of producing any kind of X-ray optic safe, easy and as stress free as possible for someone not familiar with the inner working of our lab’s vacuum chambers.
-Hopefully if NASA ever gets enough funding, my tools will end up creating something that ends up in space!
+I really can’t say enough about my time at Harvard-CfA.
+The end result of all this has been the creation of a robust and easy to use system that makes the once daunting task of producing any kind of X-ray optic safe, easy and as stress free as possible for someone not familiar with the inner working of the lab’s vacuum chambers.
+Hopefully if NASA (or whoever puts scientific instruments in space these days) ever gets enough funding, my tools will end up creating some optics that end up in space!